runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 The Thal'fae have close relations with the small number of 'jinn that live on Quon Xi.
 They primarily live among the stony spires in southern Quon Xi.

-Many Thal'fae live among the Quon Xi as well, especially in the cities to the west, outside the Empire.
+Many Thal'fae live among the Ael'thal as well, especially in the cities to the west, outside the Empire.

+A small number can also be found on Kita Lau, mainly among the people of Dragonhalls, and occasionaly among the Thao'fae.

+The Thal'fae have a unique reverence of Dragons, considering them the apex of flight, and masters of the air.

 ### Deep Fae